MikhaD/wordle/README.md

 - Add gallery type tip widget to settings with tips like: You can also change the gamemode by clicking wordle+, right clicking wordle+ chnages the gamemode in the other direction, right click a word on the board to learn its definition, you can turn hard mode on during a game if you haven't violated the hard mode rules during that game so far, after a game you can right click a word to see how many words you could have played there taking all hints into consideration, because words are chosen from the list randomly it is possible to get the same word again, you can refresh the page to play a new wordle when one is ready, etc.
 - get rid of magic numbers (for length of word and number of guesses)
 - Add manifest.json and make it into a PWA
+- Tidy up animation code and make animation mechanism consistant (if possible)

 ## Done
+- Add winning toasts
+- Add link to repo in settings if people find bugs
+- Add animations
+- disallow players from turning hard mode on if the current game wouldn't be possible in hard mode
+- Add toasts
 - Add timer which turns into a refresh button
 - add a refresh button next to the tutorial button when a new wordle is available for a given mode
 - Add google analytics to track number of visitors